21amir21/Damasks-Website/README.md

 ## (Still Under Development)

-This is a group project at my university in Web Programming module
+This is a group project done with 5 of my colleagues at university in the Web Programming module

 > The Used Technologies are :-
 >